a group of dogs sitting next to each other.

 Plans that cover both accidents and diseases are called “accident-illness plans” (or “comprehensive coverage”).
 The costs associated with diagnosing and treating your dog should it become ill or contract a virus are covered by this policy.
 In addition, this sort of plan can cover preexisting disorders including chronic diseases and genetic anomalies, however, there may be additional restrictions for each.

-A female veterinarian is examining a golden retriever.
+A female veterinarian in blue scrubs examining a happy golden retriever in a clinic.

 What Pet Insurance Does Not Cover